OpenSwiftUIProject/OpenSwiftUI/README.md

 And the API design is to stay the same as the original SwiftUI API as possible.

 Currently, this project is in early development.

+You can find the API [documentation](https://swiftpackageindex.com/OpenSwiftUIProject/OpenSwiftUI/main/documentation/openswiftui) here.

+> [!IMPORTANT]
+> Please **DO NOT** use this package in production environment on Apple platform
+> (eg. App Store and Mac App Store) since this package use a lot of hidden and
+> private API here.
+>
+> It may break your build or crash your app at any future SDK/OS update.

 ## Usage